thesabareesh/hotspot-cmd-windows/README.md

 Just a couple of batch files to get your own hotspot started.

 Pre-reqs:
-1. Minimum OS req: Windows XP
+1. Minimum OS req: Windows XP.
 2. A system with an inbuilt wireless network adapter.
 Most laptops have that.

 Steps: